UeliRibi/UeliRibi.github.io/index.md

 A famous caper film with Paul Newman and Robert Redford.
 The film takes place in 1936, in the waning years of the Great Depression.

+## Key words

+* Soundtrack: The Entertainer
+* Seven Oscars
+* Plays during the Great Depression in Chicago.